Micro Macrame Foundations: Start Here

 • the level of control required

-• and the purpose of the design
+• and the precision of your finishing techniques

 When you understand these differences, the craft begins to feel intentional rather than accidental.